 Do you often find yourself dreaming of a brighter or more beautiful smile?
 Do you frequently wish your teeth looked better, or that you had a different smile altogether?
-If so, you may have considered cosmetic dentistry, but hesitated because you were unsure what the best way to go?
-Serving as a cosmetic dentist for 2 decades, we have found that most problems can be addressed with either cosmetic bonding and porcelain veneers.
+If so, you may have considered cosmetic dentistry but hesitated because you were unsure what the best way to go.
+Serving as a cosmetic dentist for 2 decades, we have found that many problems can be addressed with either cosmetic bonding or veneers without drilling.
 Many clients don’t know which choice is better for them, veneers vs bonding.

 Both cosmetic procedures can create far more beautiful, yet still natural looking smiles.
 To determine which treatment is right for you, talk with your dentist about your goals for your smile!